What is NX-Writer?

 EPUB Publishing

-Create publication-ready eBooks with Nexus Writer's visual EPUB editor.
+Create publication-ready eBooks with NX-Writer's visual EPUB editor.

 Visual eBook Editor